|

 definite, linear process that all people go through when someone

+important to them dies.
 Although many older people in my life (grandparents and great

 aunts and uncles) died when I was young, I did not encounter much in